 Homelessness in our Community

-More than 235,000 people in Canada experience homelessness in any given year, and 25,000 to 35,000 people may be experiencing homelessness on any given night.
-The COVID-19 pandemic has put a sharp focus on homelessness in many communities, including Kingston.
+Around 300,000 people in Canada experience homelessness in any given year, and 60,000 or more people may be experiencing homelessness on any given night.

-The latest Point in Time Count was held in April 2021 and the final report was released in September.
+The 2024 Point in Time Count took place in November 2024, and the final report was released in August 2025.
+The previous Point in Time Count was held in April 2021, and the final report was released in September of that year.

 Full 2021 Point in Time Count Report

-Key findings from the 2021 Point In Time Count
+Key findings from the 2024 Point in Time Count

-- Approximately 80% of all survey respondents self-identified as experiencing a mental health issue.
+- Approximately 75% of all survey respondents self-identified as experiencing a mental health issue, up from 65% in 2021

-- While female homelessness decreased by 15 percent between 2018 (55%) and 2021 (40%), the rate of female homeless in Kingston continues to be higher than the national average at 36%.
+- While female homelessness decreased by 15 percent between 2018 (55%) and 2021 (40%), the rate of female homelessness in Kingston continues to be higher than the national average at 36%.

-- 31% of those experiencing homelessness identify as Indigenous (14% First Nations, 9% Metis, and 8% Indigenous ancestry).
-However, only 3.4% of the Kingston population is Indigenous.
+- 26% of those experiencing homelessness identify as Indigenous (17% First Nations, 5.5% Metis, 0.5% Inuit, and 3% Indigenous ancestry).
+However, only about 4% of the Kingston population is Indigenous, and make up 5% of the population nationally

-- 4% of respondents indicated that they were veterans, which is comparable to the national number at 4.4%
+- 2% of respondents indicated that they were veterans, which is lower than in 2021 and comparable to the 2023 national number at 1.7%

-- 53% of respondents reported that they were homeless because they did not have enough income to afford rent, and 53% because rents were too high to be affordable.
+- 32% of respondents reported that they lost their housing because they did not have enough income; additionally, the top barriers to housing indicated were: not enough income (96%) and rents were too high to be affordable (84%).

 Preventing & Ending Youth Homelessness in KFL&A